 I spoke about the unique challenges of bringing a healthy regard for privacy into open source projects, demonstrated a case study, and discussed my own efforts to introduce privacy into project governance and planning structures.
 I also discussed the down side of the work, including poverty, trolling, and abuse – a discussion which sadly proved prescient rather than retrospective.

 I expressed hope that the professional privacy sector could find ways to support open source privacy work, whether that takes the form of practical project support or direct funding of the time and labour of unsupported contributors like me.

-The talk continued well into the night in the pub, which was a genuinely delightful gathering of many of us who have followed each other and engaged for years on Twitter, but did not meet in real life until that day.
+The talk continued well into the night in the pub, which was a genuinely delightful gathering of many of us who have been speaking for years on Twitter, but had not met in real life until that day.
 More of that please.

 After the conference, I received this feedback: “It was fascinating.
 I had no idea of the dynamics of what goes into an open source project and am full of admiration for your passion and determination to get privacy built into websites from the beginning.
 More power to your elbow.”
 I was also told I was “inspirational”, which is a look I would gladly trade for a living wage.

 But that positive encouragement from the event only reinforced my ongoing observations on how much more support and admiration privacy work garners from outside projects than from within them.
 That observation, sadly, came true again within a matter of days.